huggingface/huggingface-llama-recipes/README.md

 Here are some notebooks to help you started:

 * Run Llama 8B in free Google Colab in half precision
-* Run Llama 8B in 8-bit and 4-bits!
+* Run Llama 8B in 8-bit and 4-bit!
 * Run Llama with AWQ
 * Execute some Llama-generated Python code
 * Use tools with Llama!

 ## API inference

 Are these models too large for you to run at home?
-Do you want to experiment with Llama 405B?
+Would you like to experiment with Llama 405B?
 Try out the following examples!

 * Use the Inference API for PRO users
 * Use a dedicated Inference Endpoint